silviatoonen/TRES/README.md

 See the following publication: [Toonen et al 2016](https://ui.adsabs.harvard.edu/abs/2016ComAC...3....6T/abstract) for more details on TRES in general.
 See [Columba et al 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...675A.156C/abstract) for more details on TRES-Exo.
+See [Sciarini et al. 2024](https://ui.adsabs.harvard.edu/abs/2025A%26A...698A.240S/abstract) for more details on TRES with SeBa vs MESA
+See [Kummer et al. 2025](https://ui.adsabs.harvard.edu/abs/2025A%26A...693A..84K/abstract) for more details on the modelling of tertiary mass transfer